Uthman: Conversion to Islam

 On returning from a business trip to Syria in 611, Uthman learned of Muhammad's declared mission.
 After a discussion with Abu Bakr, Uthman decided to convert to Islam, and Abu Bakr brought him to Muhammad to declare his faith.
-Uthman thus became one of the earliest converts to Islam, following Ali, Zayd, Abu Bakr and a few others.
-His conversion to Islam angered his clan, the Banu Umayyah, who strongly opposed Muhammad's teachings.
+Uthman thus became one of the earliest converts to Islam, following Ali, Zayd ibn Haritha, Abu Bakr and a few others.
+His conversion to Islam angered his uncle, Hakam ibn Abi Al-As, who strongly opposed Muhammad's teachings.
+He is listed as one of the twenty two Meccans at the dawn of Islam who knew how to write.